LaughingLeader/BG3ModdingTools/README.md

 ## Snippets

 Inside the .vscode folder is a file named `BaldursGate3.code-snippets`.
-This is a snippet file for [Visual Studio Code](https://code.visualstudio.com/).
+This is a snippet file for [Visual Studio Code](https://code.visualstudio.com/), allowing text insertion using keywords (or a shortcut if configured).

+### Installation

-You can use it either in a .vscode folder within your workspace, or you can place it in this folder to make it a global snippet for all workspaces:
+You can use `BaldursGate3.code-snippets` either in a .vscode folder within your project's workspace (you can create this folder), or you can place it in this folder to make it a global snippet for all workspaces:
 ```
 %APPDATA%\Code\User\snippets
 ```